-Prompted by a friend who was sharing his photos of buildings, I decided to illustrate buildings, dwellings, and objects from my hometown of Warren, OH.
+This year’s theme was prompted by a friend who was sharing his photos of buildings.
+I decided to illustrate buildings, dwellings, and objects from my hometown of Warren, OH.
 Armed with an iPad Pro, Apple Pencil, the ProCreate app and the internet I would ‘visit’ Warren.

 I would illustrate familiar and unfamiliar places to learn the process of painting.